Judgment Day (Awesome Comics): Plot

 King reveals in the trial that Leanna Creel was the daughter of 1950s superhero Storybook Smith (a descendant of Deliverance Drue) who used the magic book to great lengths to fight crime and gain fame, before the book's robbery and Smith's disappearance.
 One of Supreme's robot clones enters the trial, having found the book in the home of Marcus Langston/Sentinel, the founder and leader of Team Youngblood.
 The book eventually came into the hands of Langston after its theft from Storybook Smith, and Langston used it to refashion his life so he became Sentinel and superheroes subsequently became more violent and morally questionable.
 Prior to her death, Riptide recognized the book and stole it from Sentinel during a Youngblood barbecue at his home.
 Sentinel deduced that Riptide had stolen it and went to her quarters to retrieve it, killing her during a fight and manipulating the evidence to make Knightsabre look guilty.

 When this is revealed to the court, Sentinel reacts violently, attempting to retrieve the book, but it falls off the citadel and is lost.
 Sentinel is imprisoned for murdering Riptide.
 He also turns out to be a descendant of Kid Thunder, whose kin Deliverance Drue swore a curse against before his defeat.
-As Youngblood disbands, the Allied Supermen of America (an analogue for the Justice League of America) are inspired by the event to reform, as the magical book finds itself in the hands of a homeless young woman.
+As Youngblood disbands, the Allied Supermen of America (an analogue for the Justice League) are inspired by the event to reform, as the magical book finds itself in the hands of a homeless young woman.